clay-computer-science/2025-game/README.md

-# 2025-game: Snake with Godot
+# 2025-game: Card Game with Godot

-Welcome to the Godot Snake Game project for 2025!
+Welcome to the Godot Card Game project for 2025!
 This guide will help you get started with setting up the project, understanding the basics of Godot, and collaborating using Git.
-This is a beginner-friendly guide aimed at teaching key game development concepts through the recreation of the classic Snake game.
+This is a beginner-friendly guide aimed at teaching key game development concepts through the creation of a card game.

 This project will be challenging to complete in the short time we have, but it will be a great way to learn the basics of Godot and GDScript, along with some good code coding practices that I wish I had known when I was starting out.

-This guide will be long and will hopefully will cover most of the key concepts you need to know to get started with Godot and Git.
+I've tried to make this guide as helpful as possible to get you started with the key concepts you need to know to get started with Godot and Git.
 If you have any questions, feel free to ask and I will try to update this guide as problems arise.

 ## Table of Contents